mirochaj/ares/doc/uth_pq.rst

     always supply arguments accordingly (i.e., supplying positional arguments only will not suffice), hence the ``z=z, Mh=Mh`` usage above.

+By default, all evolution is assumed to be a power-law.
+To implement more general models, emulate the structure in ``ares.phenom.ParameterizedQuantity``.

 Multiple Parameterized Quantities (PQs)
 ---------------------------------------
 In general, we can use the same approach outlined above to parameterize other quantities as a function of halo mass and/or redshift.
 For example, we can use a double power-law SFE model and set the escape fraction to be a step function in halo mass,